onecompiler/docs/bash.md

 # Online Bash Shell

 Write, Run & Share Bash code online using OneCompiler's Online Bash Shell for free.
 It's one of the robust, feature-rich Bash shell available over online and getting started with the OneCompiler's Bash Shell is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `Bash`.
 OneCompiler also has reference scripts, where you can look for the sample scripts and start coding.
-Happy learning!

 # About Bash